microsoft/MixedRealityToolkit-Unity/Documentation/usingupm.md

 # Mixed Reality Toolkit and Unity Package Manager

-Starting with version 2.5.0, the Microsoft Mixed Reality Toolkit is available using the Unity Package Manager (UPM).
+Starting with version 2.5.0, the Microsoft Mixed Reality Toolkit is available using the Unity Package Manager (UPM), on Unity 2019.4 and newer.
 Using UPM, the MRTK gains dependency management and a simple update path, as will be described in the following sections.

 ## Installing Mixed Reality features using the Unity Package Manager